David Archuleta: 2012–2014: Nandito Ako, Forevermore, Begin, and No Matter How Far

-As announced at the end of 2011, Archuleta would serve a two-year mission for the LDS Church.
-The singer, who was reportedly assigned to Chile, entered the Provo, Utah, Missionary Training Center on March 28, 2012.
 On August 7, 2012, a pre-recorded album, Begin, was released in the United States.
 The album consists of cover songs as well as a new original track, "Broken".
-On February 12, 2013, a new song called Don't Run Away, which had leaked online back in October 2012, was released on iTunes as the lead single from Archuleta's second release while serving on his mission.
+On February 12, 2013, a new song called "Don't Run Away", which had leaked online back in October 2012, was released on iTunes as the lead single from Archuleta's second release while serving on his mission.
 A compilation album, No Matter How Far, which consists of tracks previously only available in Asia and two newly released original songs, was released on March 26, 2013.
-Archuleta confirmed on March 24, 2014, that his mission had been completed and he was back home in Utah.

 Archuleta embarked on a Military Tribute Tour.